 We’ve found Kraken to be a good exchange in some aspects, but there is better out there.
-Skilling is a much more comprehensive exchange.
-Even though the exchange is less varied in terms of cryptocurrency trading, it offers greater variety on all other assets and is generally a better option than Kraken if you want to diversify your portfolio.
-Skilling also has much lower fees than Kraken.
-In fact, it charges no fees for deposit and transactions and it requires a minimum deposit of $10 USD.
-Very few exchanges have such a low minimum deposit requirement.
-Other than that, the broker is very easy to use and signing up on it takes a couple of minutes.
+Alvexo is a much more comprehensive market exchange.
+Even though the broker is less varied in terms of cryptocurrency trading, it offers greater variety on all other assets including currency pairs, stocks, indices, commodities, and bonds and is generally a better option than Kraken if you want to diversify your portfolio.
+Alvexo also has much lower fees and spreads than Kraken.

 Kraken has a popular following among traders who believe an unregulated and, ideally, the decentralized cryptocurrency market will provide the fairest and safest trading environment.
 With crypto exchange hackings on the rise, Kraken’s security record is its own best testimonial.
 The exchange is making big investments in trading tools for institutional crypto investing, but will the average trader stick around?
 A new report from Binance finds only 7 percent of crypto assets are held by institutions.
 Kraken is readying for the pick up in institutional crypto trading, but one does wonder, should Kraken be doing more to make its retail traders happy?

 The retail investor may prefer a regulated platform with more basic trading tools.
 After all, retail traders do not have the sophisticated in-house risk management systems of banks and hedge funds.
 Crypto wallets and apps are important to the mobile trader on the go.
-The Skilling platform is a much safer option offering a regulated platform to buy and sell crypto and a wallet.
-You can start today with just $50.
+The Alvexo platform is a much safer option as the broker is regulated by CySEC and FCA.

 A trader is exposed to higher risks when trading on an unregulated exchange.
 If you lose money on an unregulated exchange due to fraud, it will be more difficult to seek remedy through a legal or insurance claim.
 On a regulated exchange and trust company like Kraken, the investor has more protection against loss.
 If the broker you have deposited money with goes bankrupt, for example, the US FDIC or UK FCA provide deposit insurance.